 Available on: Standard Advanced Enterprise

 Now that you’ve created a Space, it’s time to add some content!
-Depending on which plan you’re on, you can add up to 200 or 2000 assets to a single Space.
+Depending on which plan you’re on, you can add up to 2000 assets to a single Space.
 If you’re on the Advanced or Enterprise plan, you can use Space folders to further organize your content–see File Upload Limitations for more details.
 Keep reading to learn more about how to manage content in Spaces!

 Pro tip : You can notify your visitors whenever you update content, keeping them in the know of any changes to the Space you’d like to share.
 For more information, see Space Notifications.

 - Update Content in a Space

 - Organize Content with Space Folders (on Advanced & Enterprise only)

 New content can be added to a Space both before and after the Space has been shared with external visitors.
 To add content to a Space, follow these steps: